Bright Health Precinct | Alpine Health

 What will this mean for me as I age?

 The projects address the current and emerging needs of all residents of the Bright community.
-The plans that Alpine Health has developed and will enact in collaboration with the community of Bright and the State and Federal Governments, means Alpine Health can service those needs as and when they arise.
+The plans that Alpine Health has developed and hope to enact in collaboration with the community of Bright and the State and Federal Governments, means Alpine Health can service those needs as and when they arise..

 I want to stay in my own home as I age, what is in this for me?